martexcoin/electrum-martexcoin-server/HOWTO.md

 Two more things for you to consider:

-1. To increase security you may want to close MartexCoind for incoming connections and connect outbound only
+1. To increase security you may want to close martexcoind for incoming connections and connect outbound only

-2. Consider restarting MartexCoind (together with electrum-martexcoin-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting martexcoind (together with electrum-martexcoin-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server